spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 <Tabs groupId="tutorial">
 <TabItem label="UI workflow" value="UI">

-Follow the instructions of the [Deploy a Cluster](../public-cloud/deploy-k8s-cluster.md#ui-workflow) tutorial to create a cluster profile and cluster running the [*hello-universe*](https://github.com/spectrocloud/hello-universe) application.
+Follow the instructions of the [Deploy a Cluster](../public-cloud/deploy-k8s-cluster.md#ui-workflow) tutorial to create a cluster profile and cluster with the [*hello-universe*](https://github.com/spectrocloud/hello-universe) application.
+Your cluster should be successfully provisioned and in a healthy state in the cloud of your choosing.

 The cluster profile name follows the pattern `[cloud provider]-profile`.
-Your cluster should be successfully provisioned and in a healthy state in the cloud of your choosing.
 The cluster name follows the pattern `[cloud provider]-cluster`.
-This tutorial uses Azure for illustration purposes, so the cluster is named `azure-cluster`.
+This tutorial uses Azure for illustration purposes.

 ![Image that shows the cluster overview of the Hello Universe Frontend Cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_deployed-FE-cluster.png)

 Click on the URL for port **:8080** to access the Hello Universe application.
-The landing page of the application now indicates the application is functioning correctly.
+The landing page is displayed and the application is functioning correctly.

 ![Image that shows the cluster overview of the Hello Universe Frontend Cluster](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_hello-universe-without-api.png)

 Navigate to the left **Main Menu** and select **Profiles** to view the cluster profile page.
 Find the cluster profile corresponding to your cluster in the list of profiles.
-It is named using the pattern `[cloud provider]-profile`.
 Click on the **three-dot Menu** and select **Clone**.

 ![Image that points to the cluster profile Clone button](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_clone-profile.png)

-A new window will appear to confirm the details of the cloned cluster profile.
+A new window appears to confirm the details of the cloned cluster profile.
 Fill in the **Name** input using the pattern `[cloud provider]-profile-api`.
 Click on the **Confirm** button to create the profile.

 ![Image that shows the cluster clone confirmation dialogue](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_confirm-profile-clone.png)

-Navigate to the left **Main Menu** and select **Profiles** to view the cluster profile page.
-Find the cloned cluster profile in the list of profiles.
-Open it and select the **hello-universe** manifest.
-The editor will appear.
+ Select the cloned cluster profile from the list of profiles.

+ Select the **hello-universe** manifest.
+The editor appears.

 ![Image that shows manifest editor](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_edit-manifest.png)